Aztec Brewing Company: Move to San Diego (1933–1947)

 With the end of Prohibition in 1933, a new brewery was built in San Diego and the entire operation moved to the new location soon afterward.
 The new brewery was located at 2301 Main St. in the Barrio Logan neighborhood.
 The building was a former plant for the Savage Tire Company.
 Approximately $450,000 was spent in purchasing the property and remodeling the building so that it could be converted into a brewery.
 It had a 100,000 barrel per year capacity and a refrigerated cellar with capacity for 4,000 barrels.
 It had one of the largest bottling plants of its kind at the time with a system that could wash, rinse, sterilize and fill 100 bottles per minute.
 Although the main brand, A.B.C., was kept, it was reformulated by then brewmaster A. Bud Daniels.
 The word “Supreme” was added to the label.
 Former workers of the company later stated that the reformulation was necessary and that the original beer had a “skunky” flavor.
 The label continued to refer to the beer as “Famous” even though it was no longer the same recipe that had won the gold medal.

 Aztec Brewing grew quickly.
 Within three months, it went from seventeenth place to third place in sales west of the Rocky Mountains.
 Aztec began producing beer in cans in 1936.
 The early conetop cans from the 1930s and 1940s are highly sought after by collectors today, as are other products from the company.
 Edward Baker also purchased a stake in the Arizona Brewing Company of Phoenix in 1934, but the two companies were never merged.

-Aztec quickly had a new rival – the San Diego Brewing Company, which had originally opened in 1897, but had closed in 1920 for the duration of Prohibition.
+Aztec quickly had a new rival – San Diego Brewing Company, which had originally opened in 1897, but had closed in 1920 for the duration of Prohibition.
 It reopened in 1935 and continued until 1942.
 The brewery should not be confused with the current San Diego Brewing Company brewpub that opened in the 1990s.

 Keeping track of the number of beer brands Aztec made is difficult, because with a minimum order of 500 cases, the company would put any label on its bottles for the customer.
 But some of the surviving examples of labels for the company include A.B.C., A.B.C.
 Bock, A.B.C.
 Old Ale, A.B.C.
 Old Stout, A.B.C.
 Pale Ale, Associated, Aztec, Black Eagle, Bulldog, Casa Mia, Del Mar Pale Ale, Dutch Lunch, Excel, Great Seal, Majestic, Old Coin, Old Dutch Ale, Red Spot, and Spotlight.
 A.B.C.
 Beer’s primary markets were San Diego, Los Angeles, Long Beach, and parts of Arizona.
 However, the beer was also distributed to New Mexico, Nevada, Oregon and Hawaii as well.